boltops-tools/terraspace-docs/_docs/config/app.md

 title: App Config
 ---

 You can configure terraspace itself with `config/app.rb`.
-Note, at the file is directly within the `config` folder.
+This file is directly within the `config` folder.

 config/app.rb